Themask149/buzzerGames/README.md

 # buzzerGames
-I tried to make a website that is focus on games about buzzers
+I try to make a website that is focus on games about buzzers